d4tagirl/traducir.win-Dashboard/README.md

 ## Notes

-This dashboard was design with according to my understanding of how traducir.win works, but I'm not one of its users.
+This dashboard was designed according to my understanding of how traducir.win works, but I'm not one of its users.
 Feel free to make a PR or open an issue to propose changes or new features.